nooysters/TweetCreep/README.md

 # Tweet Creep
 ![alt text](https://github.com/nooysters/TweetCreep/blob/master/app/assets/images/logo.png)

-### Twitter tweet viewer.

 ### How it works.

-Tweet Creep uses the rails twitter gem to fetch the last 25 tweets for a given user handle.
-The module in **lib/twitter_client.rb** initializes a twitter client and provides a wrapper for the needed api function **Twitter::REST::Client.user_timeline** and handles caching with rails cache.
-The client module approach allows the twitter api functionality to easily be extended and mixed-in anywhere should decide to add features.
+- Tweet Creep uses the twitter gem to interact with the Twitter API.
+It will pull the first 25 tweets for a given twitter handle.
+- The module in **lib/twitter_client.rb** initializes a twitter client and provides a wrapper for the needed api function **Twitter::REST::Client.user_timeline** and handles caching with rails cache.

-Since the app only does one thing, I chose to keep everything on one page keeping the controller and routes very simple.
-The app roots to **pages#index** and will authenticate (through devise) and then provide the twitter handle form that submits to the update action via ajax and updates the DOM.
-Javascript regular expressions is used to parse the links, hashtags and @mentions in the tweet text.
+- Since the app only does one thing, I chose to keep everything on one page keeping the controller and routes very simple.
+- The app roots to **pages#index** and will authenticate (through devise) and then provide the twitter handle form.
+- The form submits to the pages#update action via ajax and updates the DOM.
+- Javascript regular expressions is used to parse the links, hashtags and @mentions in the tweet text.

-Devise signup is disabled to prevent new accounts.
+- Devise signup is disabled to prevent new accounts.
 The login is in the submission email.

-You can view and example [here](http://desolate-oasis-3548.herokuapp.com/)
+- You can view and example of the running app [here](http://desolate-oasis-3548.herokuapp.com/)

 ---